Best VPN For Mac

 Best VPN For Mac Reviews

-• Only one connection allowed at a time
+- Only one connected device at a time

 Why we chose it: PrivadoVPN stands above other free VPNs for Mac thanks to its higher speeds and user-friendly interface.

 Free options are quite common when it comes to VPNs for Mac computers.
-Unfortunately, these free apps are often full of ads, and for all you know they're tracking your every move online, selling your data to anyone with the money to pay for it.
-As a rule of thumb, free services will always fall short of what a premium VPN has to offer in terms of connection speed, server availability and privacy features.
+Unfortunately, these free apps are often full of ads, and for all you know, they might be tracking your every move online, selling your data to anyone with the money to pay for it.
+As a rule of thumb, free services will always fall short of what a premium VPN has to offer in terms of speed, servers and privacy.

 As a free VPN, PrivadoVPN comes with its fair share of restrictions.
 Its free tier only grants you access to 12 servers whereas the paid version features hundreds.
 Moreover, the free version of PrivadoVPN only offers 10 GB of data each month.
 It does have an "emergency server" in case you run out of data, but this server suffers from abysmal speeds.